- How is breast cancer treated?

 To learn about different reconstruction options, see our document Breast Reconstruction After Mastectomy.
 You may also find it helpful to talk with a woman who has had the type of reconstruction you might be considering.
 Our Reach To Recovery volunteers can help you with this.
 You can find out more about our Reach To Recovery program on cancer.org or by calling 1-800-227-2345.

-For many, the thought of surgery is frightening.
-But with a better understanding of what to expect before, during, and after the operation, many fears can be relieved.
+The thought of surgery can be frightening.
+But having a better understanding of what to expect before, during, and after the operation can help.

 Before surgery: Usually, you meet with your surgeon at least a few days before the operation to discuss the procedure and your medical history.
 This is a good time to ask specific questions about the surgery and go over potential risks.
 Be sure you understand what the extent of the surgery is likely to be and what you should expect afterward.
 If you are thinking about breast reconstruction, ask about this as well.

 You will be asked to sign a consent form, giving the doctor permission to perform the surgery.
 You might also be asked to give consent for researchers to use any tissue or blood that is not needed for diagnostic purposes.
 This may not be of direct use to you, but it may be very helpful to women in the future.